2020 Festival Dates: March 3-5 and March 10-12

 The application for the 2020 Secondary School Shakespeare Festival is now live!

 Application deadline: January 13, 2020.

 The annual Secondary School Shakespeare Festival is open to students in grades 7-12 who attend school in the DC, Virginia, and Maryland metropolitan area.

-Performances run 20-25 minutes.
-Cut scenes from a single play or scenes on one theme are all wonderful.
-Text must be the real thing—in Shakespeare's original language.
+Performances run up to 25 minutes.
+Cut scenes from a single play or multiple scenes on one theme are all wonderful.
+The text must be the real thing—in Shakespeare's original language.

 The Secondary School Shakespeare Festival is rooted in these deeply-held beliefs: